Yes, we rewrite

 I really do see the benefits of incremental updates: Ship features sooner, deal with a system that isn't perfect, but you know very well.
 Refactor, don't rewrite.

-Yet, I thought and think a rewrite is necessary for us: As DHH phrased it, we need to leap not skip ahead to achieve our vision.
-This meant unburdening ourselves from technical constraints and legacy compatibility concerns.
+Yet, I thought and think a rewrite is necessary for us: As DHH phrased it, we need to leap not skip ahead to achieve our vision and turning a chair into a table is maybe not most sane thing to do.
+I wanted to unburden ourselves from technical constraints and legacy compatibility concerns.
 The existing code base is to hard to maintain and extend.
 A new abstraction model is required.

 Halfway there